 a stress-induced public health crisis.”

 Source: Stress in America™ 2012 Survey – American Psychological Association

 Imagine a healthier workplace!
 Gratitude or appreciation practices, along with stress reduction tools, can…

-- increase productivity
+- increase engagement, effectiveness, and productivity

 - increase employee loyalty and retention

-- increase individual and team morale
+- enhance individual and team morale

 - even help lower blood pressure!

-When people are thanked for their work, they are more likely to increase
+“When people are thanked for their work, they are more likely to increase